 The German work visa is based on a system of residency permits with different conditions based on the specific application and situation.
+That is like any other residence permit in Germany.
 If you are not an EU citizen (or from Switzerland, Norway, Iceland, Liechtenstein), you will need permission to live and work in Germany in the form of an employment visa.
 This does not automatically let you travel and work in the rest of the EU.

 Usually, you’ll need to apply before you come to Germany and wait several months for everything to be processed.
 You can read a broad summary here.

 The German Foreigners Office, called the Ausländerbehörde, differentiates between general and specialist employment, as well as temporary employment (guest scientist, au pair, internship), job searching, freelance, and self-employment.
 Let’s cover the first two categories in-depth in this post.